IBM/knative-quarkus-bench/benchmarks/thumbnailer/README.md

 ```
 ## Customizing the Default Value of Input Parameters

-This application takes all input parameters from the POST data, and there are no parameters
-that can be customized via environment variables or `application.properties`.
+Some parameters can be customized via environment variables or `application.properties`.